VardhanVelamakanni/VardhanVelamakanni/README.md

 ## Ongoing Projects

 ### Brain Tumor Prediction using Deep Learning
-- **Technologies:** CNN, EfficientNetB0, ResNet50, Pretrained Models
+- **Technologies:** CNN, EfficientNetB0, ResNet50, yolo and other Pretrained Models (still in consideration)
 - **Description:** A deep learning-based system for detecting and classifying brain tumors from MRI scans.
 The project integrates multiple convolutional layers, advanced data preprocessing techniques, and pretrained models for improved accuracy.

 ### Peer-to-Peer File Sharing System